Nanamshruthi/nanam-shruthi-portfolio/README.md

-This is a complete React + Tailwind CSS portfolio for **Nanam Shruthi** matching the dark, neon, glassmorphism design you provided.
+This is a complete React + Tailwind CSS portfolio.

 ---